sheaffej/roboclaw_driver/README.md

 Unit and node-level tests are performed by `catkin_make run_tests`.
 These are also automatically run by the Travi-CI config.

 The script `tests/run_tests.sh` is a helper script to manually run the unit tests using `pytest` and the node-level tests using `rostest`.
-I like to run the helper script before committing changes to the repo, the Travis-CI runs them again as part of the automated build testing.
+I like to run the helper script before committing changes to the repo, then Travis-CI runs them again as part of the automated build testing.

 ### Unit tests
 The only logic that is non-trivial and therefore likely to break during refactoring is the RoboclawStub object that simulates the hardware controller for use in testing.
 The rest of the logic is more of a wrapper, and therefore will be tested during node-level integration testing.